ruichao-factual/k-vim/README.md

       This plugin require Vim >7.3.584

-   * What das install.sh do?
+   * What does install.sh do?

    	  1. link vimrc/vim to $HOME/.vimrc, $HOME/.vim
    	  2. clone vundle to local bundle directory